We’re diving in to five popular Smart Bidding strategies and when to use (or avoid) them for the best results.

 When to use it:

-When to avoid it: If your goal is profitability or you have strict CPA or ROAS targets, Maximize conversions might not give you the control you need over costs.
+When to avoid it: If your goal is profitability or you have strict CPA or ROAS targets.

 ⚡️ Is your Google Ads account set up for success?
 Download now >> The Last Guide to Google Ads Account Structure You’ll Ever Need